What’s the Difference Between Mat Board, Mount Board, and Foam Core?

 Most people are familiar with the basic components of a framing package, including the frame itself and the glazing.
-But there’s more to it than that: namely the mat board and mount board, sometimes referred to as foam core.
-While they both have the appearance of sheets of paper, they serve different purposes.
+But there’s more to it than that — namely the mat board and mount board.
+(The latter is sometimes called foam core.)
+Although mat board and mount board both look like thick sheets of paper, they serve different purposes.

 What Is Mat Board?

 Purpose of Mat Board

 Not only does mat board separate the artwork from the glass or acrylic glazing by providing a barrier to protect and preserve it, it also provides an aesthetically pleasing border.
-Matboards, also referred to as picture mats, are most commonly in shades of white or cream, but they are available in a variety of colors such as rich hues and pastels to complement a variety of art.
+Matboards, also referred to as picture mats, are most commonly in shades of white or cream, but you can get them in a variety of rich hues and pastels to complement a variety of art.

 Where It Belongs